TobikoData/sqlmesh/docs/comparisons.md

 There are many tools and frameworks in the data ecosystem.
 This page tries to make sense of it all.

 ## dbt
 [dbt](https://www.getdbt.com/) is a tool for data transformations.
 It is a pioneer in this space and has shown how valuable transformation frameworks can be.
-Although dbt is a fanstastic tool, it has trouble scaling with data and organizational size.
+Although dbt is a fantastic tool, it has trouble scaling with data and organizational size.

 dbt built their product focused on simple data transformations.
 By default, it fully refreshes data warehouses by executing templated SQL in the correct order.